Unplanned Outages

 However, because we bring electricity to some 900,000 customers across our network, we must prioritise generators for essential community services such schools, and ask others please be patient while our crews work to get you reconnected.
 We encourage all our business customers to factor in back-up power supply as part of their business continuity planning.

-Medically dependent customers should contact their retailer (the company you pay your power bill to) as a matter of urgency.
-They’ll be able to help make the necessary arrangements for you.
+Medically dependent customers should contact their retailer (the company you pay your power bill to) immediately.
+They’ll be able to help you.

 Please get in touch with our team at CustomerExperience@powerco.co.nz and they can advise on your situation.